 Finding the fasciated plants is a botanical scavenger hunt, and the prize is a chance to photograph one of these uncommon beauties.
 The first CSS member to find a cristate gets to name it, too, but not everyone opts to do so.
 Orman dubbed one in a Scottsdale nature preserve “Wichita Lineman,” after James Taylor’s version of the song, because the power lines behind it were a clue he used to track its location after seeing an image of the cactus online.
 Kozol named one he and his wife found after their grandson, and they’re on the lookout for a new discovery to christen after themselves.

-Only 58 years old, Orman is likely the group’s youngest member and one of its most active.
+At 58 years old, Orman is likely the group’s youngest member and one of its most active.
 Some of the original CSS members have died, and others have slowed their searches.
 But Orman still spends many weekends chasing tips.
 He emails dispatches, full of new discoveries and updates on known cristates, to the society members.
-He’ll also include images of other things he finds, such as a cluster of wildflowers or animal skull, to show those no longer able to hike.
+He’ll also include images of other things he finds, such as a cluster of wildflowers or an animal skull, to show those no longer able to hike.

 In Orman’s emails, he mentions if a cactus is in danger.
 Wichita Lineman, he says, is at a moderate risk.
 The armless cactus, crowned by a swirling crest that looks more like an abstract oil painting than a plant, towers near a trail and a neighborhood, meaning it’s easy to find and may wind up on social media, which could draw larger crowds.
 If groups of people start tromping around its base, they could stress the root system that hides inches below the sun-baked surface.
 More attention means there’s a risk of intentional threats, too, including poachers or shooters keen to fire a bullet through a fleshy target.